amir-arad/MCP-server-vault/servers/mindscapehq-mcp-server-raygun.md

 ## Description

 Interact with your crash reporting and real using monitoring data on your Raygun account.
-This MCP server provides comprehensive access to Raygun's error tracking and application performance monitoring capabilities.
+This MCP server provides comprehensive access to Raygun's API features through the Model Context Protocol.

 ## Features